-Get some candidates, tell them exactly how long the manuscript is and what kind of edit you are looking for (see #3 above), and give them a short sample — five to ten pages should do.
+Get some candidates, tell them exactly how long the manuscript is and what kind of book editing you are looking for (see #3 above), and give them a short sample—five to ten pages should do.
 Ask them to edit it and give you a quote for the whole project, as well as an idea of how long it would take them.
 You might also ask them if there’s a particular style manual they like to use.

-Most likely, no two will edit it exactly the same way, or give you the same quote or time frame.
+Most likely, no two will edit your book exactly the same way, or give you the same quote or time frame.
 Choose the one you feel did the best job with your prose, asked the most insightful questions, and is within your time and financial limits.

-Myth #6: I hired an editor who worked with me for months to rewrite the manuscript.
+Myth #6: I worked with an editor for months to rewrite the manuscript.
 Now it’s ready for publication!

 Myth #7: The editor marked up my manuscript, but I have no idea what the notes are about.
-Diction?
-Series commas?
 The editor is making it up!

 The editor should be able to tell you that rationale.
 If the changes or suggestions have to do he or she was most likely trying to make the prose in your manuscript consistent with a standard.
 They almost certainly are working with a specific style manual whether it’s The Chicago Manual of Style, The New York Times Manual of Style, The MLA Manual, or even just Strunk and White’s Elements of Style.
 There should be a dictionary that you can agree on.
 (I had a problem with an English proofer once who inserted Us into words like color, flavor, etc. even though she’d agreed to proof the book against the US Webster’s Unabridged Dictionary.)